sportbible homepage

 Since then, fans in East Asia have had to travel to neighbouring nations such as Japan to get their F1 fix, although this could soon be set to change.

-According to Korean outlet Maeil Business, Incheon has announced a major step towards hosting F1 events in the nation’s third-largest city.
+As per Korean outlet Maeil Business, Incheon has announced a step towards hosting F1 events in the nation’s third-largest city.

 A report, including details from the F1 Incheon Grand Prix Basic Initiative and Pre-validation Survey Service, has suggested that economic analysis found the central government will provide support for the proposed new track, which would likely generate billions in revenue from tourism while also creating around 4,800 jobs.